testsleeekGithub/trex/doc/overview.rst

 * :doc:`projects`

-Spyder may also be used as a PyQt5 or PyQt4 extension library (module 'spyder').
-For example, the Python interactive shell widget used in Spyder may be embedded in your own PyQt5 or PyQt4 application.
+TRex may also be used as a PyQt5 or PyQt4 extension library (module 'trex').
+For example, the Python interactive shell widget used in TRex may be embedded in your own PyQt5 or PyQt4 application.